mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 ```

-Tip: Feel free to consult the help menu of every commands, with help <command> or <command> — help
+Tip: Feel free to consult the help menu of every commands, with help <command> or <command> `--help`

 From the operator terminal, repeat the step for setting up sliver-server_linux , for Sliver-client this time, alternatively in kali linux, we can just type sliver-client in our terminal and enter “y” for yes.
 This will install the client from the apt package manager.